Exploring and Experimenting with Stencil Art

 A recent post on DesignAmour prompted me to do a bit more research about stencil graffiti art.
 There were some great links in Melanie Royals' post that day and if this type of stenciling stirs your creativity, I urge you to follow through to some of those sites to inspire you when it comes to thinking outside of the box about stenciling.

-Watch a video of a sunset with dolphins jumping out of the water being created with spray paint and stencils.- Over at Wikipedia you can find some great information about Stencil Graffiti, examples of artists works, history of stencil graffiti and
+Over at Wikipedia you can find some great information about Stencil Graffiti, examples of artists works, history of stencil graffiti and many fascinating links.

 This research that I have been delving into inspired me to go to my studio and see how I could adapt this type of work for use in clients' homes.
 I don't want to have to wear a mask while I work, and I am pretty sure my clients would not be too happy if I showed up to work on their walls armed with aerosol paint cans, but I can definitely see a use for an airbrush.
 Since I currently do not own an airbrush, and have no airbrush experience, I'm using traditional stencil brushes and sponges.
 My experimentation in this area has only just begun and I will try non-aerosol spray paints and a host of miscellaneous applications.